 How to Get the Best Value Out of Your Deck

-When you are budgeting for a new deck installation, you should keep the following factors in mind:
+When you are budgeting for a deck installation, you should keep the following factors in mind:

-1. A new deck is an overall solid investment that increases the value of your home, even in a down housing market.
+1. A deck is an overall solid investment that increases the value of your home, even in a down housing market.
 You can expect to recoup at least 70-80% of your building expenses when you go to sell your home.

 2. If you plan to put your house on the market shortly after your deck construction is complete, you may want to opt for a less expensive structure.
 You will not have time to enjoy it and if you spend too much, you will not be able to recoup the full cost of a lavish deck.

 On the other hand, a large expensive house calls for a deck of equivalent size and quality.
 As a rule of thumb, your deck should be no larger than the largest room in your house.
 This can ensure that it is proportionate to the rest of your living space.